inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 This calculation will look at all Motor block assessment intervals for epidural patients.

 There needs to be a minimum of two scores of >0 at two different dt_stamps to calculate a measurement interval.
 Note that assessing the motor block involves documenting both right and left leg scores simultaneously or in some cases minutes apart.
 Right and left leg flowsheet entries have their own dt_stamp, but are technically done simultaneously.
 To mitigate for two assessments being done across two epochs, Two measurement intervals within five minutes of one another should be skipped.
 Detect if the patient has either r or l leg assessment done and take earlier score.
+Only right leg to right leg and left leg to left leg should be compared using the actual data point from the flowsheet.

 If the epidural has been stopped (i.e. there is no data entered into flowsheet 7001026) and both scores have resumed to zero, motor block assessment is no longer required.
 Therefore measurement interval should stop being calculated.
 This means that even if there are more assessments after these zero scores within the 12 hour assessment window, do not calculate the measurement interval after motor block assessment scores of zero.